RafaelGSS/blog/priv/posts/performance-methodologies.md

 Second, build a hypothesis about what the cause of poor performance may be. _CPU Miss rate_?
 Write a test to prove your theory by for instance using `Valgrind`.
 Collect results from your previous step and analyze how it behaves over time.
 It will give you a better idea of what components are connected and ultimately affected.

-**Note:** Create a hypothesis is not lucky, you should have a clear understanding of your software architecture.
-A versioning of architectural changes is as important as.
+**Note:** Shaping a hypothesis requires a clear understanding of your software architecture.
+Versioning your architectural changes can play a key role in understanding sudden changes.

 ![Scientific Method Steps](/images/performance-analysis/scientific-method-steps.png)